Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 This check is implemented as a special case for property reflection in the compiler and an intrinsic.

-Necessity of supporting an analogous check for assign-once properties is debatable, as they are intended to be initialized explicitly no more than once.
+The necessity of supporting an analogous check for assign-once properties is debatable, as they are intended to be initialized explicitly no more than once.
 If special logic around initialization status becomes unavoidable, it is a sign that plain nullable `var` might be of better use.

-If we decide to support such check, it is straightforward to do so with delegate-first approach assuming that delegate access feature is introduced in Kotlin:
+If we decide to support such a check, it is straightforward to do so with the delegate-first approach assuming that the delegate access feature is introduced in Kotlin:

 ```kotlin
 class AssignOnce<T> {